 Where to stay in Iceland:

 Due to flight times, almost all visitors end up spending at least one night in the capital before heading off to explore the rest of the country.
-Here are a few of the top-rated places to stay in Reykjavik.
+Here are a few of the great hotels in Reykjavik:

 - Reykjavik Residence Hotel: The apartment-style accommodations make a great base for those planning an extended stay, and larger suites are available for families with lots of space so everyone’s comfortable.
 Click to book